 An ambush in Brazil’s Amazon that killed a forest guardian

-Laércio Guajajara said the men — Forest Guardians protecting the Arariboia indigenous reserve — heard a noise in the forest coming toward the water.
+Laércio Guajajara said the men — who when not hunting are Forest Guardians protecting the Arariboia indigenous area — heard a noise in the forest coming toward the water.

 "Hey Paulo, the game is coming, the peccaries are coming close," he said he whispered to his cousin and childhood friend, speaking in an interview for the documentary "Iwazayzar - Guardioes da Natureza."
 The filmmakers shared the video with The Associated Press.